VoltCruelerz/constituent-components/README.md

 - **Tactical Analyst**
     - research: reduced to tier 2, with _Basic Crew Training_ as a prerequisite
 - **Volatile Accelerants**: passively grants +25% linear and angular speed
-- **Heavy Gauss Slugs**: affects Rail Guns and improves range by 5000.

 ### New Components